-Read the literature and answer the following questions (1-2 pages, bullet form is fine if you want) and bring it to the meeting in 2-3 printed copies or on your computer:
+Read the literature and answer the following questions (1-2 pages, bullet form is fine if you want) and bring it to the meeting.
+Also, bring one example (through a photo (can be on your computer or phone) of a "nature-based solution" somewhere in Stockholm or your close environment which you think has been implemented to enhance an ecosystem service in the city.